 Desenzano del Garda is the ideal destination for those who wish to plan a historical and cultural trip.
 In the fascinating Rambotti Museum, you can find the oldest plow in the world and the most important ancient Roman villas in all of Northern Italy.
 But there’s more!
 The town is also connected to many illustrious names such as the famous poet Giosuè Carducci and Saint Angela Merici, a fundamental pillar for the Catholic Church.
 That’s why this list of things to do and see in Desenzano del Garda can be really useful during your visit!

-The lakefront, the marina, the lighthouse and the colors that paint every corner of the center, bring to mind the feeling of being on an eternal holiday.
-The only difference will be the gentle breeze of Lake Garda, which replaces the fragrant salt wind.
+The lakeside promenade, the small harbor, the lighthouse, and the colors that paint every corner of the town bring back the feeling of being on a perpetual vacation.

 1. THE CASTLE

-Do you know Desenzano Castle has a different history from all those located in other places to visit on Lake Garda?
-Read on to learn more.
+Desenzano Castle has a different history compared to other castles located in other places to visit on Lake Garda.

 2. LIGHTHOUSE AND PICTURESQUE MARINA

-Hold on, you are about to discover a fantastic detail about this place to visit on Lake Garda.
+One fantastic detail about this place to visit on Lake Garda:

-Despite being made of beige and grey bricks, you’ll be surprised how its coloring changes depending on the position of the sun.
-During the day, especially with a clear sky, you can see its true vivid color.
-During sunset, the stones will light up with a magnificent pink and orange.
+Despite being made of visible beige and gray bricks, you’ll be surprised to know how its color changes depending on the position of the sun.
+During the day, especially on clear skies, you’ll see its true vivid color.
+But passing by during the sunset hour, even the stones will light up with a magnificent orange-pink hue.